-Management believes that our ability to increase revenues in the future depends mainly on three factors:
+Management believes that our ability to increase revenues in the future depends mainly on four factors:

-- · Our ability to increase our advertising rates; - Our ability to sell more advertising to existing clients; and - Our ability to increase the number of clients.
+- Growth of the online advertising market for travel in the U.S. and in other countries where we do business; - · Our ability to increase our advertising rates; - · Our ability to sell more advertising to existing clients; and - Our ability to increase the number of clients.

 We believe that we can increase our advertising rates only if the reach of our publications increases.
-We do not know if we are able to increase the reach of our publications.
+We do not know if we will be able to increase the reach of our publications.
 We believe that we can sell more advertising only if the market for online advertising continues to grow and if we can maintain or increase our market share.
 We believe that the market for online advertising continues to grow.
 We do not know if we will be able to maintain or increase our market share.
-We historically increased the number of clients in every year since inception.
+We have historically increased the number of clients in each year since inception.
 We do not know if we will be able to increase the number of clients in the future.

-Average revenue per employee increased to \$678,000 for the year ended December 31, 2004 and to \$461,000 for the year ended December 31, 2003 from \$379,000 for the year ended December 31, 2002.
+Average revenue per employee increased to \$725,000 for the year ended December 31, 2005 and to \$678,000 for the year ended December 31, 2004 from \$461,000 for the year ended December 31, 2003.